jweissman/orsino/docs/mm.md

 - **Elemental Affinity** (Resistant to nonstandard elemental damage types.)<br/>10% resistance to Acid, 10% resistance to Sonic, 10% resistance to Force, 10% resistance to Psychic<br/>
 **Air Affinity**<br/>
 - **Air Affinity** (Resistant to lightning and cold damage.
 Immune to paralysis effects.)<br/>50% resistance to Lightning, 50% resistance to Cold, 100% vulnerability to Fire, Immunity to Paralyze<br/>
 ###  Storm Mephit
-_Storm Mephit is a Guardian Elemental from the plane of storm, 602 years old.
-They are of average build with no hair, dark eyes and an unreadable disposition._
+_Storm Mephit is a Wandering Elemental from the plane of storm, 599 years old.
+They are of slim build with matted hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|